International Baccalaureate (IB)

 The IB charges a fee for this service to be paid in the Business Office by June 1st.
 The documents will be received in August or September, after the issue of the IBDP results in July, and students will be notified when they are ready for collection.

-Information on the timeline and process in July can be found below:
+Information on the timeline and process in July or November can be found below:

 Please note the following instructions from the IB: